 - 1 ounce white chocolate liqueur

 Stir rum, whiskey, and liqueur over ice in a lowball glass.
-Fill with root beer or ginger beer.
+Fill the glass with root beer or ginger beer.

 4. The Cheshire Cat From Alice in Wonderland